robertfmurdock/team-solar-system/Proposal.md

 We think that this can create deeper team relationships, allow more opportunities for on-the-job mentoring, and let teams consider process experiments over a longer term.

 Then... why do we want to rotate members through teams?
+Why is fluidity desirable?
 -------------------------------------

 While having a stable team culture is very valuable, we want to avoid having a *stagnant* team.
 An important part of any